I like it a lot

-Whether a comedy is rewatchable is, I’ve found, a pretty subjective matter, often dependent upon nostalgia.
-For me, Dumb and Dumber is peak nostalgia: I discovered it my freshman year of college, as it was one of my new friend’s favorite movies of all time.
+Nostalgia helps make a comedy continue to work, too.
+For me, Dumb and Dumber is peak nostalgia: I discovered it my freshman year of college, as it was one of my new friends’ favorite movie of all time.
 He pointed out every goofy nuance of the film, and we laughed our asses off.
-Dumb and Dumber became synonymous with the joys of discovering and sharing movies with friends.
+Dumb and Dumber became synonymous with the joys of discovering and sharing movies with friends, even the stupid ones.

-Both Carrey and Daniels are pretty excellent, bringing a blend of big goofy bits and dry line deliveries.
-Daniels has more experience as a dramatic actor, but pretty great timing and delivery.
-The pair’s chemistry, in particular — the way riffs seem to naturally build between them — is pretty spectacular.
+Both Carrey and Daniels are pretty excellent here, bringing a blend of big goofy bits and dry line deliveries.
+Daniels has more experience as a dramatic actor, but pretty great comic timing and delivery.
+The pair’s chemistry, in particular — the way riffs seem to naturally build between them — is spectacular.